VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Methodology

 \textbf{Weight updates and learning rules:} All weights between connected neurons are updated using spike timing dependent plasticity (STDP) rule \cite{Bi10464,stratton2022making}.
 STDP strengthens a connection between two neurons when the pre-synaptic cell fires before the post-synaptic, and vice versa.
 As the spike amplitude represents the timing in an abstracted theta oscillation or time-step, we can determine whether a pre- or post-synaptic neuron fired first using:

-where $W^{nm}_{ij}$ refers to both positive and negative weights, $\eta_\text{STDP}$ is the STDP learning rate, $f_j^n$ is the target firing rate of neuron $j$ in layer $n$, $\Theta(\cdot)$ is the Heaviside step function, $x$ is the spike amplitude of pre- or post-synaptic neurons, and $t$ is the timestep.
+where $W^{nm}_{ij}$ refers to both positive and negative weights, $\eta_\text{STDP}$ is the STDP learning rate, $f_j^n$ is the target firing rate of neuron $j$ in layer $n$, $\Theta(\cdot)$ is the Heaviside step function, $x^m_i$ and $x^n_j$ are the neuron states of pre- or post-synaptic neurons respectively, and $t$ is the timestep.
 Effectively, a pre-synaptic neuron firing before a post-synaptic one will undergo a positive weight shift (synaptic potentiation).
 The inverse of this scenario will result in a negative weight shift (synaptic depression).
 To ensure that the weights persist as positive or negative connections, they cannot change sign during training.
-Therefore, if a sign change is detected then that connection will be reset to $\epsilon = 10^{\pm 6}$.
+Therefore, if a sign change is detected then that connection will be reset to be $\epsilon = 10^{\pm 6}$, whereby the sign of $\epsilon$ matches the sign prior to the sign change.

 The $\eta_\text{STDP}$ is initialized to $\eta^\text{init}_\text{STDP}$ and annealed during training according to:

 where $t$ is the current time step and $T$ is the total number of training iterations.